HariSekhon/Nagios-Plugins/README.md

 These programs can also be run standalone on the command line or used in scripts as well.

 Despite the recent timestamps this is actually an aggregation of various sources where I've previously released my code over the years such as Nagios Exchange and Monitoring Exchange.
-I finally got round to re-releasing them come under one place for better maintainance and support.
+I finally got round to re-releasing them all under one place here at GitHub for better maintainance and support.

 I've tried to keep the quality here high so a lot of plugins I've written over the years haven't made it in to this collection, and a few others I've placed under TODO until I can do some rewrites, while others I've placed under the legacy directory indicating I haven't run or made updates to them in a few years so they may require tweaks and updates.

+Remember to check out the legacy/ directory for even more useful plugins.

 ### Setup ###
 The first thing you need to do is to get my library submodule since I share code between this and other things that I have written over the years.